 The ability of oral healthcare professionals to continue practising in the event that they are diagnosed as HIV positive was the subject of research conducted by Dental Protection in conjunction with the Council of European Dentists in 2008.
 Click here to view data

 Active lobbying for a review of the UK regulations has been supported by Dental Protection since 2005.
 In the intervening years, the three committees advising the Department of Health in the UK have discussed the situation affecting UK healthcare workers with blood-borne disease and a further review has now been completed.
 In November 2011 the Department of Health announced that it was undertaking a public consultation for a change in the regulations affecting HIV positive doctors and dentists.
-The consultation closed 9 March 2012.
-Until the outcome is announced, the existing regulations prohibiting practice will remain in force.
+The consultation closed 9 March 2012 and the Department of Health reponded with an announcement 15 August 2013.

 Read DPL's response to the consultation (January 2012)

 Read DPL's press release (15 August 2013)